ian-howell/camelot/documentation/meeting_notes/zach_notes.md

 ### Channel Creation
 As of right now, there will be a set number of channels created by the server that the clients will have the option of joining.
 Later on in development, we may add the option for users to create channels.
+Upon creation, the creator will become the admin of that channel.
+Each user will have a limit on the number of channels they may create.

 ### Channel Deletion
-The server will have the option of deleting specific channels.
+As of this writing, only the server team will have the option of deleting specific channels.

-&#x1F534;NOTE: How do we intend to implement this?
-Would the server have to be taken down or could it be interrupted while running?
-What kind of errors could occur with interrupting the server?
+When users gain the ability to create channels, they will also gain the ability to delete channels that they have created.

+&#x1F534;NOTE: The initial channels will be owned by the server team.

 ### Initial Joining of Channels
-After a user has logged in, the server will send the client a list of channels that the user has the option of joining.
+After a user has logged in, the server will send the client a list of default channels that the user has the option of joining.
 It will look something like this:
 <pre><code>{
-	"tags":{
+	"tags": {
 		"loginSuccess": True
     },
  	"channels": [